Argelbargel/vault-raft-snapshot-agent/README.md

 Other than the [external property sources](#secrets-and-external-property-sources), these environment variables are read once at startup only and the configuration will not be reloaded when their values change.

-_Options specified via environment-variables take precedence before the values specified in the configuration file - even those specified as secrets!_
+**Options specified via environment-variables take precedence before the values specified in the configuration file - even those specified as [external property sources](#secrets-and-external-property-sources)!**

 ### Vault configuration